New Caledonia is a French territory located about 600 miles from the eastern shores of Australia.

 The islands host a rich history showcased by several excellent museums.
-One, a World War II museum which opened in 2013, documents the long struggle over the Pacific through thoughtful, intriguing exhibits.
+A World War II museum that opened in 2013, documents the long struggle over the Pacific through thoughtful, intriguing exhibits.

-It’s a sure visit if you’re travelling with a history enthusiast.
+It’s a sure visit if you’re traveling with a history enthusiast.
 Or, if you’d like to combine a museum visit with a little adventure, consider visiting Tiébaghi Village.

-This open air museum has preserved a century-old village and captured the fascinating lives miners lived on the islands during the 1870s.
+This open-air museum has preserved a century-old village and captured miners’ fascinating lives on the islands during the 1870s.